bitlogik/uniblow/README.md

 coins from the backup file.
 But you can still initialize a new HD device wallet with the same words mnemonic.

+The seed of this wallet is in a file named *HDseed.key*, stored in the same uniblow current directory.
+To backup it, copy the file elsewhere.
+To remove this wallet and start a fresh one, delete this file.
+You can also rename it and that would start a new different HD wallet, and keep the first wallet aside.
+In this case, rename back to HDseed and you read back the first wallet.

+## The SecuBoost seed derivation

+Uniblow is offering an alernative to the BIP39 mnemonic derivation.
+The SecuBoost algorithm is specific to Uniblow, so it won't work in a different wallet.
+This derivation option replaces the key derivation function of the BIP39 standard for a much stronger one.
+The key derivation is used to turn your mnemonic words list and password into the BIP32 seed (the H.D. wallet first data key).

+The benefit is that you can use a "weaker" password for your wallet, so it is easy to remember.
+For exemple 2 random words in the dictionary would take years to recover.
+Similarly, only 5 random letters would take also years to be recovered.
+By strengthening the derivation, one can use a password which is much easier to remember.
+An other benefit is even without password setup, it protect your mnemonic better because the derivation is more difficult, and more specific.

+Technically, the HMAC(SHA512 x 2048) is replaced with Script(8 x Sensitive, spaces removed).
+A high-end GPU hash-boxes can perform 1 million BIP39 derivations per second.
+With SecuBoost, it is approximately only 10 per second.
+The SecuBoost derivation is 100'000 times slower and additionnaly it takes 1GB RAM per try, so it is also very robust against large scale parallel hardware attack.
+The SecuBoost algorithm is designed to use a larger amount of memory and time, making a hardware implementation much more expensive, and therefore limiting the amount of parallelism one can use for brute-force recovery.
+Even a dictionnary attack would be slowed down by this time factor.

+Note that this algorithm, per design, uses extensive resources : requires 1 GB RAM, and takes approximately 20 seconds on a desktop computer.

 ## Use the GUI

 * Download the Uniblow binary [in Github releases](https://github.com/bitlogik/uniblow/releases/latest)